abhi630/music-to-color/README.md

 - Web Audio API for audio processing
 - Meyda.js for audio feature extraction

+## Privacy & Legal

+- **Audio Files**:
+  - Users should only upload audio files they have rights to use
+  - No audio files are stored on our servers
+  - All processing is done client-side in the browser
+  - We do not collect or store any user data

+- **Libraries & Dependencies**:
+  - All libraries and frameworks used are open-source with MIT licenses
+  - No proprietary code or assets are included

 ## Getting Started

 To run this project locally: